prapin/LuaClassBasedCall/README.md

 To limit the risk of name clashes, all the library header is placed under a C++ namespace called `lua`.
 It is easy to change the name of that namespace if your prefer.
-A big advantage is that we can use very generic names for library classes, like `Input` or `Array`, without having to bother of naming problems with other libraries.
+A big advantage here is that we can use very generic names for library classes, like `Input` or `Array`, without having to bother of naming problems with other libraries.

 In general, you might want to include the following line either at the beginning of your C++